mikeptaylor/personal-cypress-project/README.md

 # Running Tests
 You can run the tests in the project in the following ways:

-* npx cypress open (runs the tests in open mode with the test runner visible)
+* npx cypress open (run the tests in open mode with the test runner UI)
-* npx cypress run (runs the tests in headless mode in the terminal without the test runner)
+* npx cypress run (run the tests in headless mode)